 Using the paddle attachment, beat until the mixture comes together.
+If needed, you can go up to a total of 2 cups of flour.
 Once it is a uniform dough, switch to the dough hook, or just a sturdy spoon and your own elbow grease.
 You can see from the second picture above that the dough sticks to the bowl, and the paddle attachment doesn’t reach far enough to do any good.
 This is why I often mix this dough up by hand.
 But , since I had it in the mixer, I went ahead with using the mixer.
 You have to stop it, use a spatula to scrape the dough into the middle, then turn it on again so that the dough hook can reach it.
+I started with 1 3/4 cups flour.
 If it doesn’t form into a ball of dough, you will start adding the remaining 1/4 cup of flour, until it does form a ball that the dough hook beats around on the sides of the bowl.
 Add the flour a little at a time, so that you don’t get too much.
 This dough is meant to be softer and a little stickier than bread dough, so don’t add any more than 1/4 cup additional flour, or it will be a lot harder to roll out.
 Plus you will be able to add a little more flour in when you knead it, so you can take it out of the mixer even if it’s a little sticky.

 Make sure to scrape everything out of the bowl.
 The stuck-on dough, and the flour too.
 Dump it all out onto your counter, and knead it with your hands until everything comes together and it is smooth and feels silky.
 Resist the temptation to knead in more flour at this point, unless the dough is so sticky that it is sticking to your hands and the counter.
 If you must, add as little flour as possible.